MaJerle/c-code-style/README.md

 ## Documentation

-Documented code allows doxygen to parse and general html/pdf/latex output, thus it is very important to do it properly.
+Documented code allows doxygen to parse and generate html/pdf/latex output, thus it is very important to do it properly at an early stage of the project.

 - Use doxygen-enabled documentation style for `variables`, `functions` and `structures/enumerations`
 - Always use `\` for doxygen, do not use `@`